Pete Ohler: Art career

 Peter Ohler opened a small bookshop in Richmond in the 1960s.
 After retiring from football, he opened an art gallery in Vancouver, beginning with a handful of paintings by the Group of Seven.
 In 1976, he moved to Calgary, Alberta, where he established Masters Gallery.
 Masters Gallery became a hub of art and culture in the city.
 Ohler focused on historical Canadian art but was always eager to give a platform to living artists.
-He worked closely with artists including Marion Nicol, Jack Shadbolt, and Joane Cardinal-Schubert, among many others.
+He worked closely with artists including Marion Nicoll, Jack Shadbolt, and Joane Cardinal-Schubert, and many others.
 He was known for building relationships with artists and clients, and for his genuine, abiding love for the art he handled.

 In 1986, Ohler returned to Vancouver where he established a small gallery in Kerrisdale under the heading Peter Ohler Fine Art Ltd..
 The move was driven largely by his search for effective treatment for severe cluster headaches.
 He worked closely with artists and other art dealers, including his best friend, Ken Heffel.
 Among the historical artists he championed was Laura Muntz Lyall.
 The book Laura Muntz Lyall: Impressions of Women and Children is dedicated to Peter Ohler as follows: A published poet, he has shared his ardent and discriminating love of art with private and public collectors, becoming in the process one of the great dealers in Canada.
 He operated his gallery until he retired in 2015.

 Personal life

-Peter Ohler has three sons from his first marriage, and one daughter from his second marriage.
-He has four grandchildren.
-He loved the ocean, spending a great deal of time exploring BC’s coast on his own boat and at the Hakai Pass, a place where he not only enjoyed fishing but found much peace and poetry.
+Peter Ohler had three sons from his first marriage, and one daughter from his second marriage.
+He had four grandchildren.
+He loved the ocean and spent a great deal of time exploring BC’s coast on his own boat and at the Hakai Pass, a place where he not only enjoyed fishing but found much peace and poetry.
 Ohler also loved horses, and spent a great deal of time at the barns where he kept various horses over the years.